AjayKMehta/setup-machine/NeovimNotes.md

 `:m+1` moves current line below the line following it.

+### Abbreviations

+You can create abbreviations to expand words into their full form, e.g. `ad` for `advertisement`: `:iab[brev] ad advertisement`.

+It is possible to define an abbreviation that results in multiple words: `:iabbrev PS public static`.

+List abbreviations: `:abbreviate`.

 ### Digraphs

 To input a digraph, in INSERT mode, press <kbd>Ctrl</kbd>+<kbd>q</kbd> followed by the two letters which define the digraph.
 Here are a few useful, built-in, combinations: